-The thought of being able to snip off sprigs of fresh herbs every time you need them for cooking sounds dreamy, right?
+The thought of being able to snip off sprigs of fresh herbs all year round every time you need them for cooking sounds dreamy, right?
 Yes!
 So why not give it a try?

 Below I am going to show you all that you need in order to be successful.
 From choosing the best herbs to grow indoors, to watering, fertilizing, pruning, sunlight, soil, repotting, fixing common problems, and much more!

 It’s fun to grow herbs indoors, but caring for them can be a bit of a struggle.
 Two of the most important things to consider before getting started are choosing the right varieties, and also the best location.

 There are tons of different kinds of herbs that grow well inside, and many can live as houseplants for several years.
 Keep in mind that some are annual plants, and therefore will only live for about a year.

 So, when choosing which ones to keep inside, look for perennial herbs if you want them to live the longest.
 Below is a quick list of a few popular types, you can get my full list of the best ones for inside here.

 - Cilantro (annual)